EasyIP2023/lucurious/README.md

 Inspired by the t.v series expanse and other syfy t.v shows/movies.

 Lucurious (L) Lowkey (U) unsure and curious if this is even possible, but why stop now!!!
-It\'s a library for building and styling 2D/3D Wayland Compositors.
+It\'s an api for building and styling 2D/3D Wayland Compositors.
 Will be using [Vulkan](https://vulkan.lunarg.com) and the Wayland protocol to turn the nonexistent UI into reality.

 ## Dependencies
+* wayland-client
+* wayland-server
-* wayland
+* wayland-protocols
-* wayland-protocol
+* wayland-scanner
 * vulkan (Install your graphics card driver)
 * vulkan-icd-loader
 * vulkan-headers